 1. Contribute the Maximum to an Employer-Matched Retirement Plan

-Take a minute to think about your social circle.
-Would you describe your friends as motivated and successful, or just plain lazy?
-It’s only natural to emulate the behaviors of those in your friends group, so the company you keep can either boost you up or drag you down.
+It’s only natural to emulate the behaviors of your peers, so the company you keep can either boost you up or drag you down.
 When you surround yourself with successful people, you feel inspired to reach your full potential.
-Not only that — successful people stick together and support one another, so when your network is filled with wealthy and driven contacts, it’s easy to connect with people who can help you succeed.

-Using a credit card to pay for purchases is safe, convenient and might even help you to earn rewards points that allow you to save money.
-However, it’s important to never spend more money than you have in the bank, as you’ll pay a hefty price to live above your means.
+Using a credit card to pay for purchases is safe and convenient, and might even help you earn reward points that save you money.
+Don’t spend more money than you have in the bank, however, as you’ll pay a hefty price to live above your means.

-The national average credit card APR is approximately 15 percent.
-If you charge $5,000 to a credit card with a 15 percent APR and pay the minimum payment of approximately $115 per month toward the balance, it will take you 64 months to pay off — ultimately costing you $2,258.89 in interest.
-Therefore, if you don’t have the money in your bank account to make a purchase, resist the temptation to charge it.
+The national average for credit card annual percentage rates is over 16 percent.
+Charging $5,000 to a credit card with a 16 percent APR and paying the minimum payment of approximately $100 per month would cost $3,294 in interest over the 83 months it would take to pay off the debt.

 4. Invest More Than You Spend